How To Plan Baby’s First-Birthday Party

 What to serve

 At the end of the day, it’s customary to send kids home with favors.
 You can give away fancy swag bags or keep it small with little harmonicas or a bath toy.
 Or consider a favor that the whole family can take home, like a photo frame complete with a picture snapped and printed at the party.
+Want to set up your own photo booth?
+Try these easy DIY ideas.
 When it’s time to hand out the favors, give the goodies to parents first just in case they want to remove a few items or candies.